josh-argyle/magicmirror/pages/docs/configuration.md

 ## Default Modules

-The default modules of MagicMirror² are located in the folder `~/magicmirror/mounts/modules`.
+The default modules of MagicMirror² are located in the subfolder `modules/default`.
 These modules are maintained in the MagicMirror² project and not - as other modules - in own git repositories.
-So if they are mounted the first time outside the container this version remains on the host and would never updated again.
-To prevent this, the container overrides the `default` modules folder with the versions from inside the container.
+Because the folder `modules` is mounted on the host this setup creates a symlink for the `default` folder which points to a location inside the container (containing the `default` stuff of the repository).

-If someone does not agree with this procedure he can avoid the copy process by setting the environment variable `MM_OVERRIDE_DEFAULT_MODULES` to `false` in the `.env` file:
+If someone does not agree with this procedure he can avoid the symlinking process by setting the environment variable `MM_OVERRIDE_DEFAULT_MODULES` to `false` in the `.env` file:
 ```bash
 MM_OVERRIDE_DEFAULT_MODULES="false"
 ```

+If you choose `MM_OVERRIDE_DEFAULT_MODULES="false"` you must provide your own version of the `default` folder as subfolder under `~/magicmirror/mounts/modules` on the host.

 ## Timezone